-1) Georgia's Continuous Improvement Monitoring Process (GCIMP) (New): GaDOE revised its Georgia's Continuous Improvement Monitoring Process (GCIMP) Manual.
-The revised manual is organized into five sections: (1) State General Supervision System; (2) District General Supervision System; (3) Guidance for Development of Procedures;

-(4) Annual Active Engagement Plan; and (5) Collaborative Communities.
-Additionally, a glossary of terms is included.
-Sections 1 and 2 provide general guidance about state and local processes.
-Section 3 provides guidance regarding compliant written procedures. .
-Section 4 outlines the State's annual plan for "active engagement" with local districts to implement general supervision.
-Additional information can be located at Georgia's Continuous Improvement Monitoring Process Manual.

-2) The Special Education Leadership Development Academy (SELDA) (New): SELDA is a leadership academy jointly sponsored by the Georgia Department of Education and Georgia Council of Administrators of Special Education designed for the new Special Education Director.
-SELDA is a series of six sessions that take place throughout the school year.
+1) Georgia's Continuous Improvement Monitoring Process (GCIMP): GaDOE revised its Georgia's Continuous Improvement Moni revised manual is organized into five section District General Supervision System; (3) Gui Annual Active Engagement Plan; and (5) Co glossary of terms is included.
+Sections 1 and local processes.
+Section 3 provides guidance Section 4 outlines the State's annual plan for implement general supervision.
+Additional i Continuous Improvement Monitoring Proces Timelines: FFY 2010- FFY 2012 Resources: Federal Funds and GaDOE Personnel 2) The Special Education Leadership Devel leadership academy jointly sponsored by the Georgia Council of Administrators of Specia Education Director.
+SELDA is a series of size x sessions that take place throughout the school year.
 The purpose and focus of SELDA is to prepare new special education directors for the responsibilities associated with their job.
-This task is accomplished by providing instruction by content experts, practice, mentor support, and "Question and Answer" sessions by the Georgia Department of Education's Special Education Director on a variety of topics specific to the roles and responsibilities of IDEA.
+This task is accomplished by providing instruction by content experts, practice ctice, mentor support, and "Question and Answer" sessions by the Georgia Department of Education's Special Education Director on a variety of topics specific to the roles and responsibilities of IDEA.
 The SELDA participants do a Goal Attainment Scaling survey (GAS) to demonstrate skill attainment and provide feedback on the experienced after the yearlong academy is completed.

-3) Division for Special Education Communication (New): The State sends regular emails and updates to Special Education Directors to keep them abreast of best practices, compliance requirements, and other guidance concerning the implementation of IDEA and improving student outcomes.
+Timelines: FFY 2010- FFY 2012 Resources: Federal Funds and GaDOE Personnel 3) Division for Special Education Communication: The State sends regular emails and updates to Special Education Directors to keep them abreast of best practices, compliance requirements, and other guidance concerning the implementation of IDEA and improving student outcomes.
+Timelines: FFY 2010- FFY 2012 Resources: Federal Funds and GaDOE Personnel